jh1236/handball-site/docs/ref.md

 #### Description

-Returns the details of a single player, with the option to filter stats from a certain tournament or game.
-If the game is passed, a PlayerGameStats is returned, otherwise a Player is returned
+Returns the details of a single team, with the option to filter stats from a certain tournament.

 #### Permissions: